Exploring the Depths of the Unconscious Mind

 Research supports the idea that our unconscious mind plays a significant role in decision-making.
 For example, studies have found that unconscious biases influence everything from hiring decisions to consumer behaviour.

 In the context of investing, this means that many investors may be influenced by unconscious biases and habits, leading them to make decisions that are not necessarily in their best interests.
-For example, some investors may tend to follow the crowd and buy into stocks or investments that have recently performed well without considering whether they are still good investments.
+For example, some investors may follow the crowd and buy into stocks or investments that have recently performed well without considering whether they are still suitable investments.
 This behaviour can contribute to market bubbles and crashes as more and more investors pile into overpriced assets.

 Research has also found that emotions can significantly affect investing decisions.
 For example, fear and greed can lead investors to make hasty decisions that are not based on sound logic or analysis.
 By understanding how our unconscious mind can influence our decisions, we can work to overcome these biases and make more informed investment decisions.